-Once you clear your head of Kanye and peeing, your first question should be, “Why is there a Finnish heritage museum in Canterbury?”
+Once you clear your head of Kanye and urinating, your first question should be, “Why is there a Finnish heritage museum in Canterbury, Connecticut?”
 For that, I’ll back up several years to an old visit to the UCONN Dairy Bar.
 Here it is.
 Go read it.

 Why?
 Because you’ll find that during my visit that day, I purchased some Juustoleipa cheese – aka, Finland Bread Cheese.
 That’s weird.
 I remember I asked someone there that day why in the world they make Juustoleipa and I was told that there was a small but active Finnish community in that part of the state (read: The cold, dark, unpopulated most-like-Finland part of the state) and this was a nod to their existence.

 I believe it was from that information that I found out about this little museum and cultural center.
 I reached out to them over the years, but they were always sort of hesitant about their “museum.”
 It was always “not ready for visitors.”

 But in 2013 I said screw it, I’m going to go out to Canterbury to hang out with Finnish people.
 And not only that, I’m going to go with my two sons… without my wife.
 (She was sick.)
 Mere mortals would never attempt such a thing.

 And it had to be on the day we went because it was Laskiainen Paiva and if you know Laskiainen Paiva, you know never to miss Laskiainen Paiva.
 Heck, I wanted our Laskiainen Paiva to be so perfect that I even emailed them to ask what happens if all the snow melted before Laskiainen Paiva.

 Keep in mind, this was my driveway 8 days before Laskiainen Paiva:

 And this was the scene out of my windshield while cruising down route 2: